About the Crested Ibis

 How can I identify the Crested Ibis?

-The crested ibis, also known as the Japanese crested ibis, or Asian crested ibis, is a species of ibis, native to eastern Asia.
-It is the only member of the genus Nipponia.
-In Japan, where it has special cultural significance, the name is toki (トキ)....
+The crested ibis, also called the Japanese crested ibis, Asian crested ibis or toki (トキ), is a species of bird in the ibis family, Threskiornithidae.
+It is the only species in the genus Nipponia....

 Where can I report a Crested Ibis sighting?